Sarmerer/forum/README.md

      Updated: Stringified Date,
      categories: [
        {
-         id: Int32,
+         id: int,
          name: String,
-         use_count: Int64 // indicates how many posts use this category }
+         use_count: int // indicates how many posts use this category }
        ...
      ]
      comments: [
        {
-         id: Int64,
+         id: int,
-         author_id: Int64,
+         author_id: int,
-         post_id: Int64, // post id, to which comment bolongs
+         post_id: int, // post id, to which comment bolongs
          author_name: String,
          content: String,
          created: Stringified Date,
-         edited: Int32 // 0 or 1 Boolean indicates wheter comment was edited
+         edited: int // 0 or 1 Boolean indicates wheter comment was edited }
-       }
        ...
      ]
-     comments_count: Int32,
+     comments_count: int,
-     rating: Int32,
+     rating: int,
-     your_reaction: Int32 // -1, 0 or 1, indicates your reaction to highlite like, dislike or neither
+     your_reaction: int // -1, 0 or 1, indicates your reaction to highlite like, dislike or neither
     },
     ...
   ]